 People follow leaders because they are inspired by their presence and power.
 A strong leader, who understands his or her own power, can build trust quickly and inspire others to higher levels of collaboration and action.

-The New York Workers Center Federation is a collaboration between Street Vendor Project, El Centro del Inmigrante, New Immigrant Community Empowerment, Cidadao Global, Laundry Workers Center, DRUM, ROC NY, New York Taxi Workers Alliance, Retail Action Project, Enlace and other workers centers to building strong worker led movements.
-The Delfino Leadership Institute (DLI) is a prestigious 1 year leadership program where workers are chosen as leaders of their organizations and work together to become leaders of our movements.
+The New York Workers Center Federation is a collaboration between Street Vendor Project, El Centro del Inmigrante, New Immigrant Community Empowerment, Cidadao Global, Laundry Workers Center, DRUM, ROC NY, New York Taxi Workers Alliance, Retail Action Project, and Enlace to build the capacity and power of worker centers through leadership trainings and joint campaigning.
+The Delfino Leadership Institute (DLI) is a prestigious 1 year leadership program where worker leaders develop their organizing skills and movement leadership.
 DLI was launched in 2015 with a cohort of over 30 workers, the program includes 4 training sessions and activities in between sessions.

 DLI is an intensive training in developing workers as a leader.
 Participants will learn the best qualities of organizing and base building, creating structures of new leaders, planning and leading campaigns, developing groups and management skills, facilitating trainings.
 Workers learn to value, motivate, and bring out the best in themselves and the people with whom they work with.